 “We picked up the basics of Jewish mysticism.
 There are ten Sephirot or vessels in what is called the tree of life.
 Each time we say the name of God in the Siddur, rabbinic authorities have the name for a different vessel to meditate upon, to focus on the mystical method through which God has created the world.

-“We also engaged in the mystical side of Hassidic Judaism through the writings of the founder of the Breslov movement, Rabbi Nachman.
+“We also engaged in the mystical side of Hasidic Judaism through the writings of the founder of the Breslov movement, Rabbi Nachman.
 He was famous for many different sayings, among them (I paraphrase) ‘all the commandments mean nothing without love.’
-Non-Hassids focus on the laws rather than the experiential.”
+Non-Hasids focus on the laws rather than the experiential.”